Table of Contents

 insight into writing better monadic code.
 The first two laws

-show us how to avoid unnecessary use of return
+show us how to avoid unnecessary use of return.
+The third

 suggests that we can safely refactor a complicated action into